sdc/moodle-local_leapwebservices/readme.md

 1. Log in to your Moodle as administrator.
 Click on **Administration (block) &rarr; Site Administration &rarr; Plugins &rarr; Web services &rarr; Overview**.

+    We are specifically concerned with links and information in the section titled **Allow an external system to control Moodle**.

     (**Note:** *This page shows an overview of Moodle's current web service configuration.
 You may wish to keep this page open, and open any links in a new tab or window, refreshing this page on your return.*)

 2. Click **1.
 Enable web services**.
 Check the box (a tick, cross or other identifying mark will appear, depending on your web browser) to turn web services on, then click **Save settings**.
 Return to the **Web services &rarr; Overview** screen.